Your Paper Your Way

 • The history (present and past) should be reported.
 Relevant work and leisure activities should also be presented in this section.

 • The objective examination findings should be detailed in a concise manner.

 • Treatment of the condition should be reported along with results.
 It is essential to clearly state what was done to achieve the reported results.

 • The management of the condition should then be discussed with references to the literature to support what was done.
 Authors should remember it is a reasoned article rather than a purely factual report.

 • The Case Report should conclude with a brief summary.

-• The article should be between 3500 - 4000 words in length excluding references.
+The article should be a maximum of 4000 words in length excluding references.

-• Clinical indications and contraindications should be outlined when relevant.
+Clinical indications and contraindications should be outlined where relevant.